-J. Donald Warren, Jr., Ph.D.
-Don.Warren@marist.edu
+Byunghoon Jin, Ph.D.
+Byunghoon.jin@marist.edu

 In June 2017, the School of Management at Marist College established a Dual Degree in Accounting (Bachelor of Science in Accounting and a Master of Science in Professional Accountancy) and a Master of Science in Professional Accountancy (MS/PAccy).